Gissio/radpro/docs/manual.md

 The history is calculated from the instantaneous rate, sampled once per second.

-### Random number generator
+## Random number generator

-The random number generator produces one bit for every two new pulses by comparing the interval between them with a precision of 125 ns.
-The bit is discarded if the intervals are the same length.
+The random number generator generates 16 symbols per run.
+If additional symbols are needed, simply return to the menu and initiate a new run.

+The generator works by comparing the time interval between two successive pulses.
 To prevent bias, every second bit is flipped.
-The generator stores entropy in a 128-bit buffer.
+The generator stores random number data in a 256-bit buffer.

 Random symbols are generated from the bits using the [Fast Dice Roller](https://arxiv.org/abs/1304.1916) algorithm.
 "Letters & numbers" consumes approximately 6 bits per symbol, "Full ASCII" consumes 7 bits, "20-sided dice" consumes 5 bits, "Hexadecimal", "Decimal" and "12-sided dice" consumes 4 bits, "8-sided dice" and "6-sided dice" consumes 3 bits, "4-sided dice" consumes 2 bits, and "Coin flip" consumes 1 bit.